Blazam-App/docs.blazam.org/docsource/install/security.md

 The application encrypts sensitive database data such as passwords.
 Blazam uses the `EncryptionString` from the [appSettings.json configuration file](config.md)

+??? question "How it works"

+    The encryption key you provide is not the actual key used for encryption.
+This provides security through obscurity for peace of mind that it alone is not a key to the kingdom.

 !!! tip "Backup the Encryption Key"